 Hon.
-Joanna Quassa (interpretation): Thank you Mr. Speaker and I would like to thank my colleague for wanting further information.
+Joanna Quassa (interpretation): Thank you, Mr. Speaker.
+I also thank my colleague for requesting further information.
 Mr. Speaker, in regard to Inuit Qaujimajatuqangit, there is a lot of information involved and new information being learned.
 We are continuously working to incorporate it into the government system.
 It is going to be lifelong work to incorporate it, so I cannot give you a definitive date for when it will be fully completed.
 Thank you, Mr. Speaker.

-Speaker: First supplementary, Mr. Kaernerk
+Speaker: Your first supplementary, Mr. Kaernerk

 Mr. Kaernerk (interpretation): Thank you, Mr. Speaker.
-Since the time I was first elected, the first issue I brought up in this House was the lip service paid to the Inuit language, and how better to institutionalize the language into government operations.

-I kept advocating for this, and due to a myriad of reasons, many elders anticipated being able to directly work with government once the Nunavut government was created as it was going to operate in a way familiar to Inuit, that it would strengthen our culture and language.
+Since the time I was first elected, the first issue I brought up in this House was how better to integrate the Inuit language into government operations.
+I kept advocating for this and due to a myriad of reasons, many elders anticipated being able to directly work with the government once the Nunavut government was created, as it was going to operate in a way familiar to Inuit, that it would strengthen our culture and language.

-With that, lip service by the bureaucracy is the biggest problem we face, just using trendy words in vogue with the public servants, just spouting the words "service", "collaboration", "training" and with these examples, they are just words if you cannot understand the gist of the language.
-We have to lay the foundation first in order to strengthen the language and the culture with Nunavut.
+With that, lip service by the bureaucracy is the biggest problem we face, just using trendy words in vogue with the public servants, just spouting the words "service," "collaboration," "training," and with these examples, they are just words if you cannot understand the gist of the language.
+However, we have to lay the foundation first in order to strengthen the language and culture within Nunavut, especially within the government.
+The legislation that we draft, review, and implement and the accompanying policies are the tools that can be used to promote our language within the government.